Imperial Crypt: Conservation of the tombs

 Over the centuries, constant humidity, variations in temperature, and the host of visitors had taken a great toll on the sarcophagi.
 Corrosion craters, holes and tears had developed.
 Layers of the horizontal surfaces had peeled, base plates had broken through, decorative fixtures had been broken or stolen by visitors, the cast metal absorbed too much humidity and puffed up, and heavy covers had caused some sidewalls to bend or cave.

 The first major restoration effort was undertaken in 1852, but further work was needed by 1956 when the Gesellschaft zur Rettung der Kapuzinergruft (Association for Saving the Capuchin Crypt) came into being to inform the public of the problem, raise funds, and preserve and restore the tombs.

 It was first necessary to create additional space and to dehumidify the crypt.
 After completion of the New Vault in 1960 and the transfer of 26 tombs from the overflowing Tuscan Vault, the work of dehumidification could begin.
 Also, a workshop was created in the south end of the Tuscan Vault where highly skilled artisans could work on selected tombs temporarily moved there for restoration.

 In 2003 remodelling of the ground-level visitor facilities took place to create a new visitor entrance and make the crypt accessible to disabled visitors.
 The visitor route was also changed so that visitors now see the tombs in historical sequence by entering at one end and leaving at the other, instead of both entering and leaving via a single stairway that is in the middle of the route.
 Most importantly, the entire crypt was air conditioned so that humidity can be controlled.

-The repair and conservation of the artistic work takes place in close cooperation with the monks, the Association, the Austrian Monument Office and the Vienna Old City Preservation Fund.
+The repair and conservation of the artistic work takes place in close cooperation with the friars, the Association, the Austrian Monument Office and the Vienna Old City Preservation Fund.